PatrickKyei/exception/_tabs/about.md

 Now this is a solution I created to help bridge shortage of facilitators at the time I was working with a Non-profit organization.

 The managers very often had challenges filling in new positions.
 The solution I came up with helped a lot.
-It was able to fil 8 positions and got 8 people jobs to do.
+It was able to fill 8 positions and got 8 people jobs to do.